How to Split the Check in the Digital Age: 5 Tips from Real Servers

 1. Tell your server you need to split the check at the start of the meal.

-Marisa, server at Post Office Saloon in Redding, California, said to let the server know exactly how you want to split the check at the start of the meal, before ordering anything.
+Marisa, a server at Post Office Saloon in Redding, California, said to let the server know exactly how you want to split the check at the start of the meal, before ordering anything.

 That way, servers can build separate checks in the system as the meal progresses, rather than racking their brain for who ordered what at the end of the meal or, in some cases, having to ask a manager to void the check.